gitdeepsingh/wasm-boiler/README.md

 #### WASM Vs JS
 1. JS is dynamically compiled.
 WASm is statically compiled.
 A JS code on browser involves parsing, AST conversion, bytecode interpretaion and machine code compilation.
 Whereas, for WASM, the code we are executing is compiled in advance.
 This improves performance.
 2. WASM: Code once deploy anywhere approach.
 Sandboxed coding approach, portable and secure.
 Smaller codebases.

+#### assemblyscript
+AssemblyScript is a TypeScript-based programming language that is optimized for, and statically compiled to, WebAssembly.